GSA/icam-fisma/_ac-rev/04_collection-29-292.md

 <p>
 1. If you <i>don’t</i> have a policy that enumerates enterprise-level ICAM standards and procedures, or your existing ICAM policies <i>don’t</i> provide procedures for provisioning privileges upon entry, revoking privileges upon exit, and modifying privileges based on changes in duties, please respond with <i>N/A</i>.</p>
 <p>
-2. If your ICAM policy dictates procedures for provisioning privileges upon entry, revoking privileges upon exit, and modifying privileges based on changes in duties, please provide this target for Metric 2.9.1.</p>
+2. If your ICAM policy dictates procedures for provisioning privileges upon entry, revoking privileges upon exit, and modifying privileges based on changes in duties, please provide these reference procedures for Metric 2.9.1.</p>

 ![focus  logo](../img/focus.png){:style="width:40px;float:left;"}
 <style>